 I wrote a detailed review of the General Proofreading course if you want to check it out.

 Once you’re ready to start marketing yourself as a proofreader, you can set up an account on some of the freelancer websites such as Fiverr, Upwork, and Guru.

 If you’re interested in pursuing proofreading as a career or just as a side hustle, then read my ultimate guide to setting up a proofreading business where I show you the steps you need to take.

 This is a new one for me and one that I want to focus on building up in 2018.
 Affiliate marketing is where you blog about or mention on social media a product that you are really enjoying, and you include your affiliate link to the product.
 If one of your readers/followers buys this product using your affiliate link, then the company will pay you a commission at no extra cost to the customer.
 Affiliate marketing works best if you’re promoting something that you genuinely like.
 I don’t want someone giving out to me because I convinced them to buy a crappy product!

 You don’t even need a blog to get involved with affiliate marketing.
 Some companies will allow you to promote their product just on social media.
 Pinterest is the perfect place to promote affiliate products and services.
 You need to create visually appealing graphics, link straight to the product, and let the company themselves sell it.
-I bought an ebook called How to Make Your First Affiliate Sale in 24 Hours that explains the best ways to do this in more detail.
+I bought a course called Paid by Pinterest that explains the best ways to do this in more detail.

 I’m including babysitting because this was an extremely lucrative side hustle for me when I was a teenager/in my early twenties.
 I lived in a seaside village that got lots of holidaymakers, so during the summer, I regularly earned €150 a week just from babysitting for a few hours a few nights a week.
 This was on top of my waitressing day job.
 I was so rich then!
 Those were the days!